DIAGNijmegen/SPIDER-Baseline-IIS/README.md

 "Iterative fully convolutional neural networks for automatic vertebra segmentation and identification", Medical Image Analysis 53 (2019), pp. 142-155, https://doi.org/10.1016/j.media.2019.02.005

+## Install Dependencies
+Make sure you have the required dependencies installed.
+This includes the TIGER library.
+To install the latest version, open a command prompt an run: `pip install git+https://github.com/DIAGNijmegen/Tiger.git@stable`

 ## Running scripts

 The `devel/` folder contains the main codebase.
 Scripts that can be executed are indicated by a name starting with a capital letter.